nortonrd3/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+Plan on improving the project

-Add your ideas here :)
+Hover annimations can be applied to links for a more polished feel.
+The circles in the header and recipes background can animate so the pages feel less static.